 Neato Robotics Botvac D7

-Although we had some setup troubles (app-based setup is all well and good, but when they won't connect it is frustrating), there's no denying that the super D7 is a class act.
-And, although we've already moaned about the app in these sentences it's so simple to use once you're set up.
-Setting regular cleaning times - or just telling the cleaner to
+We had some setup troubles, but there's no denying that the Neato Robotics Botvac D7 Connected is a class act and once setup, the app is very simple to use whether setting regular cleaning times or just telling the cleaner to start.

-The virtual no-go lines work well and the cleaner is at home on all floor types.
+The virtual no-go lines work well and the D7 is at home on all floor types.
 It's also very flat so it can go under most furniture.
-Although it hasn't got the screen of the older Neato Connected model which is significantly cheaper (it doesn't have the no-go lines), it's easy to set off the cleaner without the app, too.
-It'll also send you a cleaning map after it's finished, too, while there's an eco mode as well.
+The D7 doesn't have the screen of the older and cheaper Neato Connected model, but it's easy to set off without the app and you'll get a cleaning map after it's finished through the app.

-The Dyson 360 Eye robot vacuum cleaner is a Dyson device through and through.
-It's robust, powerful and intelligent.
-This robots cameras and sensors allow it to easily navigate around the home while it cleans and its supported by a powerful and detailed app which includes plenty of functionality.
+This robot's cameras and sensors allow it to easily navigate around the home while it cleans and it's supported by a powerful and detailed app that includes plenty of functionality.

-The Dyson 360 Eye is tall, meaning it can't neatly slip under furniture like other robot vacuums and it's limited to a cleaning cycle of around 40 minutes.
-Despite that it's still one of the best robot cleaners we've seen.
+Despite that, it's still one of the best robot cleaners we've seen.
 It does, however, come with quite a hefty price tag - as you'd expect from a Dyson product.